saurabmish/saurabmish/README.md

 In the Reddit Backend project, I'm [revisiting the project][3] for a course I was enrolled in, during Spring 2020.
 See whats new [here][2].

-Serious projects (pinned) contain remote build environments like Travis CI and CircleCI, as well as complete coverage for souce code and test cases.
+Serious projects (pinned) are integrated with remote build environments like Travis CI, CircleCI, and GitHub Actions, where complete coverage for souce code and test cases are performed.

 You can [email me](mailto:saurab.mish@gmail.com), or find me on: